fluentpython/example-code-2e/README.md

 ## Table of Contents

+All chapters are undergoing review and updates, including significant rewrites in the chapters about concurrency in **Part V**.

+New chapters in **Fluent Python 2e** are marked with 🆕.

 This table of contents is subject to change at any time until the book is in print.

-New chapters in **Fluent Python 2e** are marked with 🆕.

 Part|Chapter|Chapter Title|Directory|1<sup>st</sup> ed.
 Directory